How Are Heart Disease and RA Linked?

 - Don't smoke.

-- Eat a diet rich in fruits, vegetables, low-fat protein (such as poultry, fish, beans, nuts, seeds, and low-fat dairy), and whole grains.
+- Eat a diet rich in fruits, vegetables, low-fat protein (like poultry, fish, beans, nuts, seeds, and low-fat dairy), and whole grains.

 - Limit salt and saturated fats.